diggerland-usa-mini-diggers-treasure-001.jpg

 Travel time: 3 hrs by car

-Your kids will be all in for a trip to a park inspired by their favorite treats…after all, Hershey is as big as it gets when it comes to candy.
+Your kids will be all in for a trip to this park inspired by their favorite treats…after all, Hershey is as big as it gets when it comes to candy.
 Go for a spin on Carrousel, zip around on the Cocoa Cruiser, hold on for dear life with the sooperdooperLooper and Trailblazer and put the wee ones on the Dinosaur-Go-Round, Red Baron or Bizzy Bees for an afternoon of fun in the sun.
 There’s also a pretty sweet water park complete with life-size sandcastles, huge slides and East Coast Waterworks with seven slides, two crawl-tunnels and 600 interactive water toys.

 Advertising